TomCan/content-security-policy/README.md

 3.x is CSP Level 3 compatible
 ...

 v1.0.0 is CSP Level 1 compatible.
 v2.0.0 is CSP Level 2 compatible.
+v3.0.0 in not yet fully Level 3 compatible.